-Incorporated (IEng) or Chartered (CEng) engineer status, accredited by the UK Standard for Professional Engineering Competence (UK-SPEC)
+Significant evidence towards incorporated (IEng) or chartered (CEng) engineer status, accredited by the UK Standard for Professional Engineering Competence (UK-SPEC).

 What opportunities are available at the end of the scheme?

-Previous graduates have gone on to achieve internal promotion and become signalling designers or assistant design engineers.
+Previous graduates have gone on to achieve internal promotion and become assistant signalling designers, assistant design engineers or assistant project engineers.
 There are also plenty of opportunities for promotion to senior management positions across the organisation.

 Why you should choose this scheme

-The scheme is aligned to UK-SPEC objectives, accredited by the IET and centrally funded by Network Rail.
+The scheme is aligned to UK-SPEC objectives and is accredited by the IET.
 You’ll have access to world-class training and the opportunity to be involved in some of the biggest engineering projects in Britain.

 Network Rail is a huge organisation so I expected it to have a wide range of opportunities and I wasn’t disappointed at all.
 It has exceeded my expectations!
 There is always something for everyone and you will never run out of new things to try out.
 It is a diverse company so there is a chance for everyone to move around, try out different things and pick exactly what they like doing.